Alex-Islander/Human-Activity-Recognition/README.md

 The project is part of Coursera Data Science Specialization.

 Run script run_analysis.R from your machine.
 The script performs tasks which described below.
-CodeBook.md contains detailed description of data set and transformations.
+CodeBook.md contains detailed description of data sets produced by the script.

 Summary desciption of the script: